Mui's new smart display is a touch-sensitive plank of wood

 As excited as we are by continued growth of the smart home market, it'd be a waste if we didn't see design smarts to match the technology on offer.
 Enter Mui, a Japanese manufacturer now showcasing its first wooden smart display at CES 2019.

-Shaped like a simple wooden plan, the Mui smart display houses a touch-sensitive interface in the surface of the wood.
+Shaped like a simple wooden plank, the Mui smart display houses a touch-sensitive interface in the surface of the wood.

 This allows it to display visual data outputs and touch-control functions like a thermostat, clock, weather information, dimmer controls for your lights, text-based messages or slogans, and even a way to access your voicemail.